igordejanovic/rustemo/docs/src/tutorials/calculator/calculator.md

 <left operand> <operator> <right operand>
 ```

-So, let's write that down in parglare grammar notation.
+So, let's write that down in Rustemo grammar notation.
 First, we may say that
 our base expression is a single operation:

 ```